sb53systems/G-Code-Flow-Temperature-Controller/README.md

 # G-Code-Flow-Temperature-Controller
 A post processing script for slic3r based Slicers and Klipper Printers.
 It can be run separately and open G-Code file manually

-Another Script is required for time estimation (Klipper Estimator) that uses Klipper Look-Ahead mechanism. https://github.com/Annex-Engineering/klipper_estimator
+Klipper Estimator Script is required for time estimation using Klipper Look-Ahead mechanism, the  https://github.com/Annex-Engineering/klipper_estimator

 This 3D Printing Concept is Based on my personal approach and with a minimum of Delphi programming skills.